iosifache/ubuntu-dotfiles/README.md

 The repository contains **dotfiles** I use on my **Ubuntu 22.04 LTS** box.

-## How It Works
+### Stepts Involved

+1. Adding the target user to the sudoers
-1. Setting up the file system
+2. Setting up the file system
-2. Updating the packages
+3. Updating the packages
-3. Installing utilities packages (for example, `curl` and `git`)
+4. Installing utilities packages (for example, `curl` and `git`)
-4. Installing the drivers specific to the current host (identified by hostname)
+5. Installing the drivers specific to the current host (identified by hostname)
-5. Customizing the operating system by:
+6. Customizing the operating system by:
     - Gathering all aliases specific to the installed software, from `aliases.sh` files
     - Customizing Dock
     - Customizing Desktop